MEng Molecular Bioengineering

 Programme information - MEng Molecular Bioengineering

-The regulations are the 'Rules' which define how your year mark is calculated, and what you must do to progress to your next year of study.
-The Regulations are posted on this webpage at or before the start of the academic year, and may only be changed with agreement from both staff and students.
+Eegulations are the 'Rules' that define how your year mark is calculated, and what you must do to progress to your next year of study.
+Regulations are posted on this webpage at or before the start of the academic year, and may only be changed with agreement from both staff and students.

 All exams and coursework, their pass-marks, and their contributions to the overall year mark are stated in this document, along with a description of the marks required to pass the year, and the implications should a student not satisfy those criteria.

-As this is a new the regulations for the later years of study will be made available in due course.
+As this is a fairly new programme, regulations for later years of study will be made available in due course.

 The Departmental Student Handbook is issued to you in week one of Autumn term in hardcopy for each year of your programme, and is also posted on this page in electronic form.